 SCVAS is dedicated to educating our community about local bird ecology through programs for both children and adults.
 Your membership, time, and financial support are crucial to the success of these programs.
 Please consider becoming a member, making a donation, or joining our volunteer team.

-For more information on any of these programs or to sign-up, please follow the instructions or contact our Educational Programs Coordinator at email@example.com or (408) 252-3740.
+For more information on any of these programs or to sign-up, please follow the instructions or contact email@example.com or (408) 252-3740.

 Young Audubon Program SCVAS engages children and their families in nature exploration outside of the school setting in our Young Audubon Program.
 Activities include field trips, creek explorations, and Wildlife & Harvest Day, our annual fall festival.
 You can also schedule a guided birding trip for your own small group.
 It's easy to join Young Audubon - view the Kid's Calendar for announcements about Young Audubon events.